Carl Gustav Jung standing in front of the Burghölzli Clinic, Zurich (cca 1910).

 Psychology Corner starts this year with an article presenting the main Swiss contributors in the field of psychology.
-Carl Jung, Jean Piaget, Hermann Rorschach and Max Lüscher have changed the way we understand and approach theory, development and diagnosis in psychology.
+Carl Jung, Jean Piaget, Hermann Rorschach, and Max Lüscher have changed the way we understand and approach theory, development and diagnosis in psychology.

 Carl Gustav Jung (1875 – 1961) – Psychiatrist, founder of the analytical psychology (also known as Jungian Psychology).
-He proposed many original concepts, such as archetype, collective unconscious, complex and synchronicity.
+He proposed many original concepts, such as archetype, the collective unconscious, complex and synchronicity.
 He collaborated with Sigmund Freud and became Chairman for Life of the International Psychoanalytical Association.
-However, the two psychologists finally had different views upon the unconscious, libido and religion and therefore their collaboration stopped.
+However, the two psychologists finally had different views upon the unconscious, libido, and religion and therefore their collaboration stopped.

 Hermann Rorschach (1984 – 1922) – Psychiatrist and Psychoanalyst, best known for the development of the projective “Rorschach Inkblot Test”, that has a high psychodiagnostic value.

 Max Lüscher (b.
-1923) – Psyhotherapist, inventor of the “Lüscher color test”, based on the idea that color preferences are subjective (perception of color is objective and universal) and that they allow the assessment of a subjective state of individuals.
+1923) – Psychotherapist, inventor of the “Lüscher color test”, based on the idea that color preferences are subjective (perception of color is objective and universal) and that they allow the assessment of a subjective state of individuals.

-Hans Zulliger (1893 – 1965) – Child Psychoanalyst, teacher; He is known for using psychoanalitical practices into the education of school children and for the invention of the projective Zulliger Z-Test, an analogue test to the Rorschach Inkblot Test.
+Hans Zulliger (1893 – 1965) – Child Psychoanalyst, teacher; He is known for using psychoanalytical practices into the education of school children and for the invention of the projective Zulliger Z-Test, an analogue test to the Rorschach Inkblot Test.

 Klaus Scherer ( b.
 1943) – Specialist in the psychology of emotions and founding editor of the American Psychological Association journal „Emotion”.

-We also add to the list of famous Swiss psychologists the following: Hans-Werner Hunziker(educational psychologist, scientist and author of interactive computerbased training programs for special education), Julius Friedrich Lehmann, Ignaz Paul Vital Troxler and Théodore Flournoy (professor of psychology at the University of Geneva and author of books on spiritism and psychic phenomena).
+We also add to the list of famous Swiss psychologists the following: Hans-Werner Hunziker(educational psychologist, scientist and author of interactive computer-based training programs for special education), Julius Friedrich Lehmann, Ignaz Paul Vital Troxler and Théodore Flournoy (professor of psychology at the University of Geneva and author of books on spiritism and psychic phenomena).